 Why do my joints hurt before it rains?All of my joints get somewhat achy before a rain, but especially my arthritic knees.
 Is there a scientific reason for this?

 Heavenly Father don’t harm any but lets us fall in the hands of destroyer devil when rejecting Him we seek devil as Adam and Eve did.
 Then disasters follow.
-U.S.A. leaders pretending Christianity is the ringleader of...
+U.S.A. leaders pretending Christianity is the ringleader of ultimate weapons’ manufacturers and users.
+It is blatant opposition of...

 Why did God make the world in 7 days?Why 7 days?
 Why not in 1 or 3?
 I'm interested in your responses, thank you.